-MEMORANDUM OF UNDERSTANDING BETWEEN THE DEPARTMENT OF EMPLOYMENT SERVICES AND THE DISTRICT OF COLUMBIA METROPLITAN POLICE DEPARTMENT
+MEMORANDUM OF UNDERSTANDING BITWEEN THE DEPARTMENT OF EMPLOYMENT SERVICES AND THE DISTRUCT OF COLUMBIA METRIDPLITAN POLICE DEPARTMENT

-This serves as an Addendum to the Memorandum of Understanding (MOU), between the Department of Employment Services (DOES) and the District of Columbia Metropolitan Police Department (MPD) effective for the period of October 1, 2015 through September 30, 2016.
+This serves as an Addendum to the Mannorandum of Understanding (MOU), between the Department of Employment Services (DOEs) and the District of Columbia Metropolitan Police Department (MPD) effective for the period of October 1, 2015 through September 30, 2026.
 This addendum serves as an agreement to exercise the second one-year option of the MOU, allowing for a remaining two (2) oneyear option periods.
-This also denotes the agreed upon programmatic and fiscal changes for both 2015 and 2016.
+This also denotes the agreed upon programmatic and flocal changes for both 2015 and 2016.

-Section III, entitled SCOPE OF SERVICES, Subsection A, entitled RESPONSIBILITIES OF MPD is modified as follows:
+Section III, entitled SCOPE OF SERVICES, Subrection A, entitled RESPONSIONLINES OF MIPO In modified as follows:

-Number 6 - Delete: "Shall train and hire 12 District residents in the Cadet Program which shall include tuition, related training costs (admission, books and graduation fees), and salaries.
+Number 6 - Celeter: "Shall train and hire 12 District residents in the Cadet Program which shall include teltion, related training costs (admission, books and graduation fees), and seleries.

-Replace with: "Shall train and hire 13 District residents in the Cadet Program which shall include tuition, related training costs (admission, books and graduation fees), salaries and fringe.
+Replace with: "Shall train and New 13 District residents in the Cadet Program which shall include heltion, mixted training costs (advance), books and graduation flow), salaries and fridge.

-Subsection 8, entitled RESPONSIBILITIES OF DORS is modified as follows:
+Subsection B, entitled RESPONSIBILITIES OF DOILS is modified as follows:

-Number 2 - Delete: "Initiate Intra-District transfer to MPD for \$500,000.00 to pay for salaries, tuition, and other training-related costs for 12 DOES-sponsored Cadets to be trained and hired during FY 2015.
-There will be an additional one-time funding allocation for ten (10) FY 2014 Cadets not to exceed \$75,000.00.
+Number 2 - Delete: "Lokipite Intra-Clinitics transfer to MPD for \$500,000.00 to pay for selariar, huidon, and other training-related costs for 12 DOES-sponsored Cadets to be trained and bired during FV 2015.
+There will be an edultional one-time funding allocation for ten (10) FV 2014 Cadets not to exceed \$75,000.00.
 The funding allocation for this MOU shall be from the Adult Training Dollars allocated to DOES in the amount of \$575,000.00.

-Replace With: "Initiate Intra-District transfer to MPD for \$500,000.00 to pay for salaries, tuition, and other training-related costs for 13 DOES-sponsored Carlets to be trained and hired during FY 2016.
-The funding allocation for this MOU shall be from the Adult Training Dollars allocated to DOES in the amount of \$500,000.00.
+Reptace With: "Relates intra-District transfer to MPD for \$500,000.00 to pay for salaries, buildon, and other training-relates costs for 23 DOB-sponsored Carlets to be trained and hired during FY 2016.
+The funding allocation for this MOU shall be from the Adelt Training Online allocated to DOBS in the amount of \$500,000.00.

-Section IV, entitled DURATION OF MOU, Subsection A and B are modified as follows:
+II.
+Section IV, entitled DURATION OF MOU, Subsection A and 6 are modified as follows:

-Section A - Delete: "October 1, 2014 through September 30, 2015 for FY 2015,"
+Section A - Delete: "October 1, 2014 through September 30, 2015 for FV 2015,"

-Replace With: "October 1, 2015 through September 30, 2016 for PY 2016."
+Replace With: "October 1, 2015 through September 30, 2016 for FY 2016,"

-Section 8 - Deleta: "three (3) one-year option periods."
+Section 6 - Delete: "three (3) DNe-year option periods."

-Replace With: "two (2) one-year option periods."
+Repfece With "two (2) one-year option periods."

-Section VI, entitled FUNDING PROVISIONS, Subsection A. entitled COST OF SERVICES is modified as follows:
+R. Saction VI, antified RUNDAWS PROVISIONS, Subsection A. entitled COSY OF SERVICES is modified as follows:

-Section A - Delete: "Total cost for services to be provided under this MOU is, and shall not exceed \$575,000.00 for FY 2015.
-This total includes a one-time funding for the cost of services for the ten (10) FY 2014 Cadets, which shall not exceed \$75,000."
-FY 2015 funds in the amount of \$75,000.00 will be transferred to pay for services to be performed in FY 2015.
-Funding for services shall not exceed the actual cost of the goods and services provided, including labor, material, and overhead.
-In the event of termination of the MOU, payment to MPD shall be held in abeyance until all required fiscal reconciliation has occurred, but not longer than September 30 of the current year.
+Section A - Delete: "Total cost for services to be provided writer this MOD is, and shall not exceed \$575,000.00 for PY 2015.
+This total includes a one-time funding for the cost of services for the ten (10) FY 2014 Cadets, which shall not asceed \$75,000."
+PY 2013 funds in the amount of \$75,000.00 will be transferred to pay for services to be performed in FY 2015.
+Funding for services shall not exceed the extual cost of the goods and services provided, including labor, material, and overhead.
+In the event of termination of the MOU, payment to MPD shall be held in abeyance until all required facel recondition has occurred, but not longer than September 30 of the current year.

-Replace With: "Total cost for services to be provided under this MOU is, and shall not exceed \$500,000.00 for FY 2016.
-Funding for services shall not exceed the actual cost of the goods and services provided, including labor, material, and overhead.
-In the event of termination of the MOU, payment to MPD shall be held in abeyance until all required fiscal reconciliation has occurred, but not longer than September 30 of the current year.
+Replace WRM: "Total cast for services to be provided under this MOU is, and shall not exceed \$500,000.00 for FY 2018.
+Punding for services shall not exceed the actual cost of the goods and services provided, including labor, material, and overhead.
+In the event of birmination of the MOU, payment to MPD shall be held in abayence until all required facal reconciliation less accurred, but not longer than September 30 of the current year.

-Subsection 8 entitled PAYMENTS is modified as follows:
+Subsection & entitled PAYMENTS is modified as follows: